Purpose of Dual Credit Course Assessments

 High School and PCC faculty involvement in this process is not only necessary, but also helps assure quality of Dual Credit programs, and develops collegial relationships.
-Assessments can vary from evaluation of posted syllabi on the PCC Dual Credit Wiki Space, to classroom site visits, workshops or other ideas that faculty consider relevant and valid.
+Assessments can vary from evaluation of syllabi, to classroom site visits, workshops or other ideas that faculty consider relevant and valid.
 The course assessment component of Dual Credit pledges that the course offered at the high school meets or exceeds the rigor, pedagogy, and outcomes of the course offered on the college campus.

 Courses that are approved through a 1-Year Initial PCC Dual Credit Articulation Agreement must be assessed during that academic year.
-3-Year Renewal PCC Dual Credit Articulation Agreement are assessed at least once during the three years noted on the agreement.
+3-Year Renewal PCC Dual Credit Articulation Agreements are assessed by the end of the second year noted on the agreement.